Tilakmp2003/Yosi.ai/docs/ADVANCED_USAGE.md

 }
 ```

-### Using yosi.js Programmatically
+### Using yosi.ai Programmatically

-You can use yosi.js programmatically in your Node.js applications:
+You can use yosi.ai programmatically in your Node.js applications:

 ```javascript
 const { generateCode, generateAdvancedCode } = require('yosi');